Bin-Cao/Bgolearn/README.md

 🤝🤝🤝 Please star ⭐️ it for promoting open source projects 🌍 !
 Thanks !
 For inquiries or assistance, please don't hesitate to contact us at bcao686@connect.hkust-gz.edu.cn (Dr. CAO Bin).

+BigLearn has been implemented in the well-known machine learning platform [MLMD](http://123.60.55.8/).

 ## cite:

     Cao, Bin and Su, Tianhao and Yu, Shuting and Li, Tianyuan and Zhang, Taolue and Dong, Ziqiang and Zhang, Tong-Yi, Active Learning Accelerates the Discovery of High Strength and High Ductility Lead-Free Solder Alloys.
 Available at SSRN: https://ssrn.com/abstract=4686075 or http://dx.doi.org/10.2139/ssrn.4686075.
 [GitHub : github.com/Bin-Cao/Bgolearn.]